Josefinekihlstrom/LauraDay/TESTING.md

 the product is actually displayed.
 This bug remains unsolved for now.

-10. When developing and testing the quantity input on the Product Details page of a product, I stumbled across a bug that was caused when I left out the couantity field empty and then tried to click on the 'Add To Bag' button.
+10. When developing and testing the quantity input on the Product Details page of a product, I stumbled across a bug that was caused when I left out the quantity field empty and then tried to click on the 'Add To Bag' button.
 The error message that I got was ``invalid literal for int() with base 10: ''``.
 At the time I had no idea what was causing the error, but I later discovered that it was because I had forgotten to add the text of 'required' at the end of the quantity input in my product_details.html template.
 A simple fix, but it caused me to loose a few braincells before realising it.